ianling/mumpy/README.md

 ## To-do (in order of priority)

-* Fix audio issue when people do not have quality settings maxed out in the client
+* Fix audio crackling issue
 * Add additional methods for interacting with Users and Channels
 * Add remaining client protobuf message types (including ContextActionModify and ContextAction)
 * Figure out how to decode IP addresses sent in UserStats messages